downton abbey season 3 on masterpiece - NewsBreak

 downton abbey season 3 on masterpiece

 The Great War is over and the long-awaited engagement of Lady Mary and Matthew is on, but all is not tranquil at Downton Abbey as wrenching social changes, romantic intrigues, and personal crises grip the majestic English country estate.
 Shirley MacLaine joins the much-loved cast, which includes Dame Maggie Smith, Elizabeth McGovern, Hugh Bonneville, Dan Stevens, Michelle Dockery, Jim Carter, Penelope Wilton and many others.
 "No family is ever what it seems from the outside," observes Smith's shrewd character.
-The Crawley family faces its severest test yet.
-Meanwhile, new faces try to fit into the tight-knit circle of servants.
-New evidence turns up in a baffling case.nhpbs.org
+Wedding guests descend on Downton Abbey, where disasters - large and small - threaten.
+One is Cora's freewheeling American mother, who tries to loosen up her in-laws.nhpbs.org

 Comments / 0